PC THOMAS

 most cases.
 However, all these incidents help us understand that every suicide

-almost every country and it needs to be addressed.
+almost every country, and it needs to be addressed.

 Also Read: searching-suicidal-behavior-in-children

-The question of debate arises in
+The question of debate that arises in

 the criteria for labelling or judging someone’s suicide?.